My sister has lived out of town for most of her adult life.

 She married the ‘boy next door’, they purchased a home, and had two daughters.

 Naturally, in order to see my extended family, it meant that I would need to travel there or they would need to travel here.
 So we’ve done it both ways.
-Most of the trips are made during college holidays for the sake of her children, plus for the sake of my getaway schedule.
-During the summer time getaway, they regularly come north to my home.
+Most of the trips are made during school holidays for the sake of her children, as well as for the sake of my vacation schedule.
+During the summer vacation, they always come north to my home.
 Their summers in the south are sweltering.
-And even though our northern summers seem hot enough for our liking, they all suppose that our weather conditions is cool, and our house has central a/c, plus ceiling fans.
-I’ve noticed that once our dwelling has four more bodies in it, the a/c and ceiling fans are running much more steadily than normal.
+And even though our northern summers seem hot enough for our liking, they all think that our climate is cool.
+Our home has central air conditioning, as well as ceiling fans.
+I’ve noticed that once our house has four more bodies in it, the air conditioning and ceiling fans are running much more steadily than normal.
 I got to thinking about the reason for this.
-Once I googled the question ‘how much heat does one human body emit?’, I ended up learning about Btu’s and what that means for central a/c.
-One Heating and Air Conditioning website stated that “on average, a sedentary person will add 500 Btu’s per hour to a home, whether it’s hot or chilly outside”.
-In addition, if people are using PCs, lights, etc., there are extra Btu’s to consider.
-Once I understood the reason for the non-stop running of the a/c and fans, I started thinking about the added cost to my utility bill.
-I’m no Scrooge, even though I am careful of how my money is being spent – or wasted.
+Once I googled the question ‘how much heat does one human body emit?’, I ended up reading about Btu’s and what that means for central air conditioning.
+One HVAC website stated that “on average, a sedentary person will add 500 Btu’s per hour to a home, whether it’s hot or cold outside”.
+In addition, if people are using computers, lights, etc., there are extra Btu’s to consider.
+Once I understood the reason for the non-stop running of the air conditioner and fans, I started thinking about the added cost to my utility bill.
+I’m no Scrooge, but I am careful of how my money is being spent – or wasted.
 In the end, I decided to adjust my thermostat by one degree – warmer, that is.
 I figured that these southerners were used to the heat anyway!